apache/superset/CONTRIBUTING.md

 ```bash
 cat /proc/sys/fs/inotify/max_user_watches
 ```
-Edit the file /etc/sysctl.conf to change this value.
+Edit the file /etc/sysctl.conf to increase this value.
+The value needs to be decided based on the system memory.

 Open the file in editor and add a line at the bottom specifying the max watches values.
-524288 is the limit.
 ```bash
 fs.inotify.max_user_watches=524288
 ```